splorp/npds-tracker-server/readme.md

 + [VR] Now accepts commands regardless of case
 + [VR] Checks for an existing host entry before processing a REGUP
-+ [VR] Started implementing the ADMIN command for live configuration of the server
++ [VR] Started implementing the ADMIN command for live configuration of the tracker

 ### 0.0.6